-- In 2003, about a dozen Tri-Valley Muslims organize a Friday Jum’uah service in the basement of one person’s home.
-From there, the community grows and leases a progressively larger space for its worship services and Sunday School.
+- In 2003, about a dozen Tri-Valley Muslims organized a Friday Jumu’ah service in the basement of one person’s home.
+From there, the community grows and leases a progressively larger space for worship services and Sunday School.

-- In 2006, community leaders draft a charter for a new regional community center focused on the youth.
+- In 2006, community leaders drafted a charter for a new regional community center focused on the youth.
 The MCC East Bay is born.

-- In 2010, a former self-defense training institute in a Pleasanton business park goes up for sale.
-The building’s owner accepts a $5 million offer for the 41,000- square foot building – about half its appraised value from just a few years prior.
+- In 2010, a former self-defense training institute in a Pleasanton business park went up for sale.
+The building’s owner accepts a $4 million offer for the 41,000-square-foot building – about half its appraised value from just a few years prior.

-- In the fall of 2010, a dream is realized when the community moves into its permanent digs: a five-acre site which – after major phases of improvements – houses a large prayer hall, conference hall, banquet hall, and 21 classrooms.
+- In the fall of 2010, a dream was realized when the community moved into its permanent digs: a five-acre site that – after major phases of improvements – houses a large prayer hall, conference hall, banquet hall, and 21 classrooms.

-- Since 2013, a tenant has been leasing 10,000 square feet from MCC and hundreds of members have been paying monthly dues that together provide a steady stream of operating income to fulfill the founding mandate of a bustling faith- based community space, professionally managed, and dedicated to family and youth.
+- Since 2013, a tenant has been leasing 10,000 square feet from MCC, and hundreds of members have been paying monthly dues that provide a steady stream of operating income to fulfill the founding mandate of a bustling faith-based community space, professionally managed and dedicated to family and youth.